DieselTech/PowerShell/README.md

 # PowerShell
-Safekeeping of common powershell scrips used
+Safe keeping of common powershell scrips used in our MSP